 Of course, you might not want a complete walking holiday and may choose to walk just one or more sections of the GR 130 rather than the whole route.
 After all, even the pilgrims who walked the Route of Santiago did not have to walk all of it to receive the Compestela, the certificate of completion!
 (They did need to walk 100km though ..)

 If you are considering walking just a part of the GR 130, then the route across the north is one of the most beautiful sections, almost unchanged from years gone by when it was the only connection between the villages.
 In those days, mules were used to transport goods and goats were herded along the paths.
 Sorry, not many mules to see these days but you should see some goats along the way.

 The La Palma GR 131 El Bastón is a three to four day long distance walking route and starts at Tazacorte in the west, goes up and around the ridge of the Caldera and finally along the volcano route and down to Fuencaliente and the Los Canarios lighthouse in the south.
 Or in reverse of course!
 This is also the route for the Transvulcania Ultramarathon.
-As it does not pass any inhabited areas at all, you will need to carry enough food for three days with you plus camping equipment.
+As it does not pass any inhabited areas at all, you will need to carry enough food for three days and your bed roll.
 Water is available at the Refugio El Pilar, Refugio Los Roques (needs water purification tablets) and the Roque de Muchachos (the tap may be frozen in winter).
 As you can see, in winter in particular, this is not a route to be taken on lightly.

 For a really great video on walking the GR131 Volcano Route, check out this great video by Randy and Brenda.